ITfoxtec/FoxIDs/docs/users-internal.md

    ![Failing login lockout](images/configure-password-policy.png)
 7. Click **Update**

-If the built‑in password policy rejects the password, the external password API is not called.
-The external password APIs notification method is only call if the password have passed all configured policy checks.
+If the built-in password policy rejects the password, the external password API is not called.
+The external password API's notification method is only called if the password has passed all configured policy checks.

 ## Password or one-time password
 The [login](login.md) authentication method is by default configured for username (user identifier) + password.